Aerial view of mixed traffic on a tree-lined road

 Transfer to depots and delivery bases

-Shipments are handed from a central warehouse, hub, or cross-dock to regional depots or delivery bases.
-Fine-grained delivery planning starts there.
+Shipments move from a central warehouse, hub, or handling point to regional depots or delivery bases.
+That is where fine-grained delivery control really starts.

 Sorting and resource assignment